developer388/Books/MongoDB.md

 **Creating document in a collection**

-Mongo shell provides insertOne() and insertMany() function to create on or many documents in a collection
+MongoDB shell provides insertOne() and insertMany() function to create on or many documents in a collection

 Create a single document using insertOne() function
 ```
 db.user.insertOne({"name": "alex", age: 18})
 ```
-If document is created successfully, mongo server returns a object with acknowledgement status and id of created document
+If document is created successfully, mongo server returns a object with acknowledgement status and id of the created document

 ```
 {